The compiler plugin and code generator¶

 To compile the sandbox project run the following in the sbt shell:

-When working on the compile plugin you’ll need to publish it and reload each time you want to recompile the sandbox project.
+When working on the compiler plugin you’ll need to clean the sandbox (or other Scala Native projects) if you want it to be recompiled with the newer version of the compiler plugin.
 This can be achieved with:

 Certain intrinsics might require adding new primitives to the compiler plugin.